667 Neighbor of the Beast

 Tasting notes: deep golden with a head made of hop resin; light malt breadiness hidden beneath an onslaught of pungent hoppy tropical-fruitiness.
 Shun the frumious Bandersnatch!
 Shun it!

 Our American Strong Ale uses American two row malted barley and the darkest caramelized malts available.
-It is extravagantly hopped with four robust whole cone American hops; 81% of which are added to boil during the last fifteen minutes!
-The beer is named after Heather's two biggest fears in life (besides light beer and alien abduction).
+It is extravagantly hopped with four robust whole cone American hops; 68% of which are added to boil during the last fifteen minutes!
+The beer is named after two things that strike fear in those who are scared of them and such.

 Tasting notes: dark amber with a sticky-toffee colored head; malty sweetness with hints of dried fruit and burnt sugar; nicely balanced with aggressive hop flavor.
 This brew is so good it inspired a movie.

 ABV: 8.1% IBUs: 54